willmartian/willmartin.dev/posts/conditionally-rendering-eleventy.md

 In the previous example, the output was the HTML string that we wanted to display, so all was well.
 In this example, our expression evaluates to `false`, and `String(false)` returns `"false"`.
 Similarly, conditions that evaluate to `null` will return the string `"null"`, and `undefinded` will return `"undefined"`.

-With this in mind, the simplest way to show to show binary content is to stick with the ternary operator and return an empty string for the unwanted case.
+With this in mind, the simplest way to show to show conditional content is to stick with the ternary operator and return an empty string for the unwanted case.

 ### But what if I reaaaally want to use the logical AND operator?

 Okay, understandable.
-They ARE more readable.
+They DO increase readability.

 One simple fix to the above issue is to use a [transform](https://www.11ty.dev/docs/config/#transforms) in your Eleventy config file.
-A transform--as the name implies--transforms the output content of our templates during the build process.
+A transform—as the name implies—*transforms* the output content of templates during the build process.

-This `remove-falsy` transform will look for any occurances of `undefined`, `false`, or `null`, in our rendered templates and remove them if they are not escaped by a preceding `$`.
+This `remove-falsy` transform will look for any occurances of `undefined`, `false`, or `null` in our rendered templates and remove them if they are not escaped by a preceding `$`.

 ``` js
   module.exports = function(eleventyConfig) {